 Think about where your potential fanbase might “hang out”—and keep an open mind.

-Perhaps there are a few niche online magazines that would love to feature your story and/or a few of your pieces.
+Perhaps there are a few niche online magazines or newsletters that would love to feature your story and/or a few of your pieces.
 Maybe there are more mainstream outlets as well that you could reach out to.
-Also consider podcasts as a great way to connect with your current and future fanbase.
+Also, consider podcasts as a great way to connect with your current and future fanbase.
 What podcasts would the type of people who might connect with your creative work listen to?

 Don’t overwhelm yourself with this step—think of your top 10-20 outlets and use those to start your list.